deanishe/alfred-workflow/_sources/howto.txt

 The :meth:`stored_data() <workflow.workflow.Workflow.stored_data>` method can
-automatically determine the serialization of the stored data, provided the relevant serializer is registered.
+automatically determine the serialization of the stored data, provided the corresponding serializer is registered.
 If it isn't, an exception will be raised.

 Built-in icons